unfor19/bargs/README.md

 ## Requirements

+- Bash v4.4+
-We're printing beautiful stuff with the `column` command
+- We're printing beautiful stuff with the `column` command so each os has its own linux-utils

 ### macOS